What are Integrated Marketing Communications?

 The digital era has spawned a revolutionary method of communication for B2B companies - that ranges from TV, print media (newspapers, magazines, publications, brochures, case studies), digital media (mobiles, tablets, websites, blogs, microsites, email, videos, podcasts, webinars), social media (Facebook, LinkedIn, Instagram, Twitter, Pinterest, WhatsApp) and so much more.

 According to Kantar Media’s 2018 annual state of marketing study, marketers are grappling to understand cross-channel behavior.
-82% of marketers said they had integrated marketing strategies, but their efforts are permeating through to consumers.
+82% of marketers said they had integrated marketing strategies, but their efforts are not permeating through to consumers.

 It shows why B2B marketers must understand how to use the communication process to reach end-consumers by decluttering the advertising process.